e6data/e6-public-benchmarks/pov/README.md

 8. Wait for all the queries to complete running.
 9. The time taken to run each query & the cost incurred will be displayed.
    1. A detailed report can be downloaded for further analysis.
+​
 ## 5. Uninstall the Benchmark POV Tool
+​

-### 5.1 Destroying Benchmark POV Tool setup in local environment
+### 5.1 Remove the Benchmark POV Tool but retain settings & benchmarks for future use
+​
 **Run the docker-compose destroy command**
-> This commands needs to be run from the same directory as the docker-compose.yaml file
+> This commands needs to be run from the same directory as the docker-compose.yaml file.
+​
 ```console
 docker-compose down
 ```
+​
+### 5.2 Remove the Benchmark POV Tool and delete all associated settings & data.
+​

-**Run the docker-compose destroy command & delete volumes**
+**Run the docker-compose destroy command & delete data**
-> This commands needs to be run from the same directory as the docker-compose.yaml file
+> This commands needs to be run from the same directory as the docker-compose.yaml file ​
 ```console
 docker-compose down -v
 ```